ganesha360/TSA_EXP9/README.md

 ### Date:

 ## AIM:
-To create a project on time series analysis for **Yahoo stock prediction** using the ARIMA model in Python and evaluate its performance.
+To create a project on time series analysis for **Amazon stock prediction** using the ARIMA model in Python and evaluate its performance.

 ## ALGORITHM:
 1. Load and explore the stock dataset.